Russo-Swedish War (1741–1743): 1742

-Third year of the war
+1743

 The Swedish army retook Åland in March 1743 and at the start of May, a fleet of 16 ships of the line and 5 frigates under Admiral Jean von Utfall arrived to block the coastal sea route past Hangö.
 Admiral Falkengren's galley fleet was sent to Åland.
 The task of these naval forces was to prevent Russian forces from reaching Sweden.
 However, before the Swedish forces arrived, a Russian galley fleet under General James Francis Edward Keith passed Hangö.
-The Swedish galley fleet attacked the Russian galley fleet at the narrows of Korpoström, just south of the island of Korpo, where the Swedish attack was repulsed.
+The Swedish galley fleet attacked the Russian galley fleet in the Battle of Korpoström at the narrows of Korpoström, just south of the island of Korpo, where the Swedish attack was repulsed.
 Falkengren returned to Åland.

 The Swedish open sea fleet at Hangö still blocked the passage of Field-Marshal Peter Lacy's 50 galley strong coastal fleet.
 However, on 7 June, a Russian fleet led by Admiral Nikolai Fedorovich Golovin managed to draw the Swedish fleet out of its anchorage while not actually engaging in a fight.
 This allowed the Russian galley fleet to safely pass the cape.
 The result was overwhelming Russian naval superiority in south-western Finland and areas near Åland, which forced the Swedish fleet to move to the west of Åland and hastened the peace negotiations.
 Admiral Golovin later faced a military tribunal for his refusal to engage the Swedish squadron of equal strength but was cleared when he referred to an edict from Peter the Great which stated that a Russian fleet should not engage in battle unless having 3:2 superiority or better.
 Swedish generals Lewenhaupt and Buddenbrock were both beheaded primarily as scapegoats for the failed war-policy of the ruling "Hat" faction.